filecoin-project/service-classes/service-level-indicators/sector-health-rate.md

 Below explains the way to compute this method when using Lotus RPC:

 * This metric is computed based on a single sampling per SP per day.
 This works because:
-  1. A sector that is faulted stays in the fault state for a duration that is a multiple of 24 hours given a sector's state transitions in and out of faulted state happens during the providing dealine for the sector.
+  1. A sector that is faulted stays in the fault state for a duration that is a multiple of 24 hours given a sector's state transitions in and out of faulted state happens during the proving deadline for the sector.
   2. New sectors in a given day may get missed until the next day, but sectors aren't a highly transient resource flipping into and out of existence.
 Since sectors tend to have a lifespan of months or years, not counting them on their first day isn't a significant impact on the metric over time.
 * `Number of Active Sectors` is computed by getting the SP's Raw Power ([StateMinerPower](https://lotus.filecoin.io/reference/lotus/state/#stateminerpower)) divided by the SP's sector size ([StateMinerInfo](https://lotus.filecoin.io/reference/lotus/state/#stateminerinfo))).
 * `Number of Faulted Sectors` is computed by daily querying for the [`StateMinerFaults`](https://lotus.filecoin.io/reference/lotus/state/#stateminerfaults) for each SP with sectors.